Salad Cream 'to be renamed Sandwich Cream'

 "There are consumers now who haven't grown up with the brand in the household and just don't know about the iconic zingy flavour or what to eat it with."

-There is now a consultation underway on the new name and an official announcement is expected in September.
+There is now a consultation under way on the new name and an official announcement is expected in September.